-The Banner MM2-TA-12B Muting Module is an accessory device that is typically used in conjunction with point-of-operation machine guarding device.
-Its ability to perform this function depends upon the appropriateness of the application and upon the MM2-TA-12B Muting Module's proper mechanical and electrical installation and interfacing to the machine to be guarded.
+The Banner MM-TA-12B Muting Module is an accessory device that is typically used in conjunction with point-of-operation machine guarding device.
+Its ability to perform this function depends upon the appropriateness of the application and upon the MM-TA-12B Muting Module's proper mechanical and electrical installation and interfacing to the machine to be quarded.

-If all mounting, installation, interfacing, and checkout procedures are not followed properly, the MM2-TA-12B Muting Module cannot provide the protection for which it was designed.
+If all mounting, installation, interfacing, and checkout procedures are not followed properly, the MM-TA-12B Muting Module cannot provide the protection for which it was designed.
 The user has the responsibility to ensure that all local, state, and national laws, rules, codes, or regulations relating to the installation and use of this control system in any particular application are satisfied.
 Extreme care should be taken to ensure that all legal requirements have been met and that all technical installation and maintenance instructions contained in this manual are followed.
-Read all of Section 3 of this manual carefully before installing the System.
+Read Section 3 (and its subsections) of this manual carefully before installing the system.
 Failure to follow these instructions could result in serious bodily injury or death.

-The user has the sole responsibility to ensure that the Banner MM2-TA-12B Muting Module is installed and interfaced to the guarded machine by Qualified Persons in accordance with this manual and applicable safety regulations.
-(See Section 1.18.)
+The user has the sole responsibility to ensure that the Banner MM-TA-12B Muting Module is installed and interfaced to the guarded machine by Qualified Persons in accordance with this manual and applicable safety regulations.
+A "Qualified Person" is defined as "a person or persons who, by possession of a recognized degree or certificate of professional training, or who, by extensive knowledge, training, and experience, has successfully demonstrated the ability to solve problems relating to the subject matter and work."